TransientsExtragalactic/.github/profile/README.md

 - Figure-generation scripts
 - Reproducibility packages for papers

-Repositories associated with publications should aim to include enough documentation for another researcher to understand and reproduce the major results.
+Repositories associated with publications should include enough documentation for another researcher to understand and reproduce the major results.

-### 4. Software Packages
+### Software Packages

-Some repositories may be maintained as reusable software packages rather than project-specific scripts.
+Some repositories are maintained as reusable software packages rather than project-specific scripts.

 These repositories should generally include:

 - A clear README
 - Installation instructions
-- Dependencies
+- Dependency information
 - Usage examples
 - Tests, when appropriate
 - Versioning or release notes
 - Contribution guidelines

-### 5. Project-Specific Repositories
+### Project-Specific Repositories

-Some repositories are tied to a specific transient, sample, observing program, or paper.
+Some repositories are tied to a specific transient, sample, observing program, collaboration, or paper.

 These may include: